 It is more crucial than ever that employers are not only aware of the risk of an employee sexually harassing another but also that they are ready for the fall out with clear, robust and fair policies and procedures in place.

-What constitutes harassment may be subjective to a degree and employers would do well to remember that what one person views as a few harmless jokes can be perceived as unwanted behaviour all the way to demeaning and threatening and thereby alarming and distressing.
+What constitutes harassment may be subjective to a degree and employers would do well to remember that what one person views as a few harmless jokes can be perceived by the person on the receiving end as unwanted behaviour that is demeaning and threatening causing alarm and distress.

 It is not up to the person exhibiting the behaviour to decide whether or not it is harassment.

-A recipient of this sort of behaviour is entitled to look to the employer to take action, this is part of the employer’s duty of care towards its employees, so you will see that failing to take this seriously could result in a number of problems for the employer, including being held to task for breaching the contract of employment by allowing such conduct to continue.
+A recipient of this sort of behaviour is entitled to look to the employer to take action, this is part of the employer’s duty of care towards its employees.
+So you can see that failing to take this seriously could result in a number of problems for the employer, including being held to task for breaching the contract of employment by allowing such conduct to continue.